Pregnancy week 13: Week by week pregnancy guide

-During this week, find out which survival skill your baby can most likely do now.
-As for you, mum, you can put behind first trimester pregnancy symptoms that hounded you.
-You may even experience a sense of renewed energy now.
+During this week, find out which survival skill your baby will learn now and experience a sense of renewed energy.
 Exciting times are definitely ahead.

 Congratulations on crossing the first trimester.
-You are officially in the honeymoon period of your pregnancy: the second trimester!
+You are officially in the honeymoon period of your pregnancy: the second trimester and pregnancy week 13!

 How Big is Your Baby?